uviclibraries/h5p/images-interactive.md

 parent: Workshop Activities
 ---

-## Memory / Image Pairing ,Image Sequencing, Image Slider, Image Hotspots and Image Juxtaposition
+## Memory / Image Pairing, Drag and Drop, Image Sequencing, Image Slider, Image Hotspots and Image Juxtaposition
 (these activities do not need to be done in a specific order however the Memory game includes some images to download and the first 5 teps which are repeated in numerous of the other activities.)

 ### Memory Game and Image Pairing